'Most Innovative Startup 2020' by RSA - Watch the videoLearn More

-Businesses on which the CCPA applies also include any entity run or controlled by a business or which shares common branding with a business.
-No distinction has been made between domestic and foreign entities as well as a foreign parent company, with a controlling interest in an U.S-based subsidiary would itself also be subject to the CCPA.
+Businesses on which the CCPA applies also include any entity run or controlled by a business or shares common branding with a business.
+No distinction has been made between domestic and foreign entities, and a foreign parent company with a controlling interest in a U.S.-based subsidiary would itself also be subject to the CCPA.

-There are few industries exempted from CCPA, that are already sufficiently covered under other privacy laws, such as:
+There are few industries exempted from CCPA because they are already sufficiently covered under other US federal privacy laws, such as:

 Health providers and insurers that are already covered under HIPAA

 Credit reporting agencies under the Fair Credit Reporting Act

 The CCPA is based on an opt-out cookie consent regime.
 Under the CCPA, the following are the requirements for a cookie banner: